hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 <img width="1440" alt="NhostLandingPage" src="https://user-images.githubusercontent.com/32492961/187065209-66957b8d-9161-4fe5-adb2-d9366b995808.png">

-[Nhost](https://nhost.io/) is the open source GraphQL backend (Firebase Alternative) and a development platform.
+[Nhost](https://nhost.io/) is the open source Firebase alternative with GraphQL and a development platform.
 Nhost is doing for the backend, what Netlify and Vercel are doing for the frontend.

-We provide a modern backend with the postgres database, GraphQL, Authentication, Storage, and Serverless Functions.
+We provide a modern backend with the Postgres database, GraphQL API, Authentication, Storage, and Serverless Functions.

 Nhost Authentication is a ready-to-use authentication service that is integrated with the [GraphQL API](/platform/graphql) and its permission system from Hasura.